AltSchool/dynamic-rest/README.md

 * Optimizations at the query and serializer layers

-DREST was initially written to complement [Ember Data](https://github.com/emberjs/data), but it can be used to provide fast and flexible CRUD operations to any consumer that supports JSON and HTTP.
+DREST was initially written to complement [Ember Data](https://github.com/emberjs/data), but it can be used to provide fast and flexible CRUD operations to any consumer that supports JSON over HTTP.

 ## Maintainers